jell0720/line-bot-laravel-sdk/README.md

 # **Laravel Line Bot SDK**

-This is a Laravel wrapper for [line-bot-sdk-php](https://github.com/line/line-bot-sdk-php)
+This is a (Work in Progress) Laravel wrapper for [line-bot-sdk-php](https://github.com/line/line-bot-sdk-php)

 # **Installation**